modernmediagrp/spotify-recommendation-system/README.md

 ## Business Objective
 This project set out to make a recommendation system for electronic dance music, specifically with live DJ'ing in mind.
 It can assist DJs with tracklist preparation or live DJ performance.
 Often only 1 song is needed to fill out a set, create a bridge between 2 songs or inspire a line of thinking that allows the DJ to come up with the next song on their own.
 This recommendation system can assist that process.

 Sometimes a DJ wants variety and would like to play a song that's categorized by a different sub-genre than the song currently being played.
-The final model function gives the option to provide recommendations within the same genre or across all genres.
+The final model function gives the option to provide recommendations within the same sub-genre or across all sub-genres.

 I serve as my own stakeholder for this project.
 Personal domain knowledge is used to determine validity of the recommendations.
 I've DJ'ed electronic dance music for 13 years and have played countless live mixes.
 From 2013-2019, I co-founded, operated and resident DJ'ed an [electronic music podcast](https://podcasts.apple.com/us/podcast/electric-retox-electronic-music-podcast/id733126312), amassing over 72,000 subscribers.
 As a casual listener, I've been a fan of the genre since the 90s.